 Because I have a poor tastebud and a poor vocabulary, I can say nothing but “おいしい (tasty)” whatever I eat.

 (Note) 味音痴 describes a person who have a poor tastebud.
 Here, 味 means “taste” and 音痴 means “poor at understanding”.
-However, when 音痴 usually means “poor at singing”.
+However, when 音痴 usually means “poor at singing”; see the related post below.